 How to File an LLC in Texas

-Setting up an LLC in Texas is a big move and anyone that does usually has invested a lot of time and money into it.
+Setting up a Limited Liability Company or LLC in Texas is a big move and anyone that does usually has invested a lot of time and money into it.
 Forming an LLC in Texas requires many important steps that must be followed first.
 There are various entity types that the state of Texas requires to operate a business legally.
 The most common type is the LLC.
 Filing an LLC is not a difficult task.
-Organize your plans and follow the steps below to learn how to set up an LLC in Texas.
+Here’s how you can prepare to set up an LLC in Texas.

-Consider emailing the Texas Secretary of State’s office to get a quick response about your chosen name.
-You can email them by clicking on this link or sending an email directly to [email protected] This link should open your email client for you to compose your message.
+Consider emailing the Texas Secretary of State’s office to check for any similarly named LLC in Texas.
+You will usually get a quick response about your chosen name.
+You can email the Texas Secretary of State by clicking on this link or sending an email directly to [email protected].
+This link should open your email client for you to compose your message.
 Use the message template below to request a name search verification.

 I wish to verify an active name registration for the following names: